ibm-cloud-architecture/eda-saga-choreography/docs/index.md

 ![saga](./images/saga-flow-1.png)

-In this scenario, we have a long running transaction that spans across the Order Command microservice that creates the order and maintains the state of it, to the Reefer manager microservice that will try to find an empty container with enough capacity in the origin port to support the order, to the Voyage microservice that will try to find a voyage from the origin port to the destination port with enough capacity on the ship for the refrigerator containers.
+In this scenario, we have a long running transaction that spans across the Order Command microservice that creates the order and maintains the state of it, the Reefer manager microservice which tries to find an empty container with enough capacity in the origin port to support the order, the Voyage microservice which tries to find a voyage from the origin port to the destination port with enough capacity on the ship for the refrigerator containers.

 As you can see in the diagram above, the transaction does not finish until a reefer has been allocated and a voyage assigned to the order and, as a result, the order stays in pending state until all the sub transactions have successfully finished.